-- ensuring that confidential information is handled with caution and discretion; and - assisting Employees in the resolution of conflicts of interest.
+- applying this Policy within their portfolios; - advising Employees on standards of conduct issues; - ensuring that confidential information is handled with caution and discretion; and - assisting Employees in the resolution of conflicts of interest.

-4.3 Employees are responsible for:
+5.3 Employees are responsible for:

-- fulfilling their assigned duties and responsibilities under this Policy; - disclosing and resolving conflicts of interest situations in which they find themselves; - maintaining appropriate workplace behavior; and - checking with their supervisor, manager or Human Resources when they are uncertain about any aspect of this Policy, including: the appropriateness of receiving outside remuneration, potential, perceived or actual conflicts of interest, and releasing any information that may be confidential.
+- fulfilling their assigned duties and responsibilities under this Policy; - disclosing and resolving conflicts of interest situations in which they find themselves; - maintaining appropriate workplace behavior; and - checking with their supervisor, manager or HR when they are uncertain about any aspect of this Policy, including: the appropriateness of receiving outside remuneration, potential, perceived or actual conflicts of interest, and releasing any information that may be confidential.

-5.0 REFERENCES
+6.0 REFERENCES

-5.1 Legislative Authorities
+6.1 Legislative Authorities